Kuomintang: Chinese conservatism

 In modern Taiwanese politics, the Kuomintang is seen as a centre-right to right-wing political party.
 The Kuomintang believes in the values associated with conservatism.
 The Kuomintang has a strong tradition of defending the established institutions of the Republic of China, such as defending Constitution of the Republic of China, defending the five branches of government (modeled on Sun Yat-sen's political philosophy of Three Principles of the People), espousing the One-China policy as a vital component for the Republic of China (ROC)'s international security and economic development, as opposed to Taiwanization.
 The Kuomintang claims to have a strong tradition of fighting to defend, preserve and revive traditional Chinese culture and religious freedom as well as advocating for Confucian values, economic liberalism and anti-communism.
 The KMT still sees the Republic of China in Taiwan as presenting the true cultural China which has preserved Chinese culture, as compared to the People's Republic of China which had experienced Chinese cultural destruction during the Cultural Revolution.

-Some Kuomintang conservatives see traditional social or family values as being threatened by liberal values and oppose same-sex marriage, but some KMT member of the Legislative Yuan, including Chiang Wan-an, Ko Chih-en, Chen Yi-min, Hsu Shu-hua, etc., voted in favor of the No. 748 Same-Sex Marriage Case, in 2019.
-Many KMT politicians are also typically against the abolishment of capital punishment, arguing the need to maintain deterrence against harsh crimes.
+Some Kuomintang conservatives see traditional social or family values as being threatened by liberal values and oppose same-sex marriage, but some KMT members of the Legislative Yuan, including Chiang Wan-an, Ko Chih-en, Chen Yi-min and Hsu Shu-hua, voted in favor of the No. 748 Same-Sex Marriage Case, in 2019.
+Many KMT politicians are also typically against the abolition of capital punishment, arguing the need to maintain deterrence against harsh crimes.

 Conservative KMT policies may also be characterized by a focus on maintaining the traditions and doctrine of Confucian thought, namely reinforcing the morals of paternalism and patriarchy in Taiwan's society, but the KMT has a more liberal stance on women's rights and gender equality compared to mainstream conservatives in other advanced countries in East Asia, such as Japan's Liberal Democratic Party.
 In terms of education policy, KMT policies advocate increasing more Classical Chinese content in Chinese education and Chinese history content in order to reinforce Chinese cultural identity, as opposed to de-sinicization attempts by advocates of Taiwan independence who typically decrease Classical Chinese and Chinese history content in schools in order to achieve Taiwanization.
 The party also support transnational marriages between mainland Chinese and Taiwanese in an attempt to preserve Chinese culture in Taiwan, although not without controversies over assimilation and espionage.